4AT-TP-19-20/projekt-kyas-coin/README.md

 They can all be installed by running `pip3.7 install <package>`

 ### Running the code
 After installing all the prerequisites you can run the Kyas Node and Client programs as you would any other Python program.
+To start the local node, execute `python3.7 client_main.py`.
+To start a master node, execute `python3.7 masternode_main.py`.
+Change the beginning of the command (python3.7) to use the python version installed on your system.

 ## JavaFx Wallet Client and Miner